Want to learn about refractory metals? Then you’ve come to the right place. In this article, you’ll find all you need to know about refractory metals.

 Niobium alloy has good resistance to blood corrosion and can be used to make vascular scaffolds.
 W, W-Mo, W-Re, and W-Graphite have been used as X-ray targets in medicine, saving countless lives.
-Refractory metals are also used in the ultrasonic stone crushing electrode, multidimensional self-assembling ray grating, gamma knife and collimator of ultrasonic concentrator knife and other advanced medical facilities.
+Refractory metals are also used in the ultrasonic stone crushing electrode, multidimensional self-assembling ray grating, gamma knife, a collimator of ultrasonic concentrator knife, and other advanced medical facilities.

 Tungsten and molybdenum have been widely used as the heating element, heat shield, crucible, and supporting parts for rare earth smelting in a high-temperature furnace.
 Large tungsten and molybdenum tubes, molybdenum electrodes, molybdenum plating, core rods, and hoppers have successfully replaced platinum in the glass and glass fiber industry and achieved great social and economic benefits.

 Refractory metals are also used as electrothermal components and thermal-measuring sleeves for the electrothermal knife and zinc smelting in the textile industry.

 Thank you for reading our article – All You Need to Know About Refractory Metals, and we hope it can be helpful to you.
 If you want to know more about refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 Copyright © 1994-2024 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.